telerik/teststudio-docs/docs/features/scheduling-test-runs/multiple-machines-scheduling-setup/create-execution-server.md

 ![Temporary folder][5]

-> **Note:** It is important to allow access to the newly set location for all users.
+> **Note!** It is important to allow access to the newly set location for all users.

 ### Machine Information